-Lynn along with her sisters founded The Caileigh Lynn McDowell Foundation in honor of the beautiful life of her 17 year old precious niece Caileigh, who tragically passed away in April 2016 due to catastrophic injuries from undiagnosed Crohn’s Disease.
-The foundation is working to transform political, social and economic systems and institutions to create a kinder, more equitable and just society for all.
-While also advocating specifically about issues that affect teenage girls.
+Along with her sisters, Lynn founded The Caileigh Lynn McDowell Foundation in honor of the beautiful life of her 17 year old precious niece Caileigh, who tragically passed away in April 2016 due to catastrophic injuries from undiagnosed Crohn’s Disease.
+The foundation is working to help young people transform political, social and economic systems and institutions to create a kinder, more equitable and just society for all.